• Home

 Almost sold

 The big Mac was purchased in an effort to slim down my system, removing the Jeff Rowland Synergy preamp and Model 6 monos, to be replaced by the single MA6900.
 Keeping it company would be only the CEC TL1x CD transport and Audiomeca Enkianthus DAC.
 I had already set the Rowlands aside while playing with the Mac and had a buyer for the Rowlands.
 Prior to his arrival I reconnected the Rowlands so that he could hear them before buying.
-The incredible thing is that while I was listening to my old combo with renewed ears, they really started to grow on me again, to the point where I was seriously doubting of I should still sell them!
+The incredible thing is that while I was listening to my old combo with renewed ears, they really started to grow on me again, to the point where I was seriously doubting if I should still sell them!
 As fate would have it, the buyer did not show up and called hours later that he couldn’t make it and so I was saved from a potential mistake.

 Rowland

-Jeff Rowland deviates most in the positive sense by being more transparent and having better low level resolution with clearer focus.
+Jeff Rowland deviates most in the positive sense by being more transparent and having better low-level resolution with clearer focus.
 Also its soundstage is more distinctly layered and there’s a more open, arier treble.
 Jeff Rowland components always have a very fluid and organic sound, which in case of the Synergy 1 and model sixes is combined with a fast and open, agile quality.

 McIntosh_Rowland_550pix setup inkrimping 20-1-2009 IMG_6886